 Sign, sign, everywhere a sign.
 Blockin' out the scenery, breakin' my mind.
 To the Five Man Electrical Band singing in 1971, signs were a blight.
 But today some signs have been with us so long that rather than block out the scenery, they’ve become the scenery.

-When thinking about iconic signs in New England, There are no shortage of choices, but we’re picked out six signs – one from each state – that we gladly take a look at when we’re passing through the area.
+When thinking about iconic signs in New England, there is no shortage of choices, but we’re picked out six signs – one from each state – that we gladly take a look at when we’re passing through the area.
 Be sure to suggest your own favorites.

 New Hampshire – Weirs Beach.
 There is no shortage of familiar signs in New Hampshire.
 With its tourist history and its attitude toward free expression, the Granite State boasts many iconic signs.
 Though some have been lost to time, many remain.
 Nothing tells you you’re in New Hampshire’s North Country like the Clark’s Trading Post sign.